josdejong/jsoneditor/README.md

 The editor can be used as a component in your own web application.
 The library can be loaded as CommonJS module, AMD module, or as a regular javascript file.

-Supported browsers: Chrome, Firefox, Safari, Opera, Internet Explorer 9+.
+Supported browsers: Chrome, Firefox, Safari, Opera, Edge, Internet Explorer 11.

 <img alt="json editor" src="https://raw.github.com/josdejong/jsoneditor/master/misc/jsoneditor.png"> &nbsp; <img alt="code editor" src="https://raw.github.com/josdejong/jsoneditor/master/misc/codeeditor.png">